Jagestah/homegrown/week3/week-3.md

 Command | Description
 --- | ---
 `kubectl get <object>` | Get basic information about an object such as its status and age.
-Add `-o yaml` for more details.
+Add `-o yaml` or `-o wide` for more details.
 `kubectl describe <object>` | Get detailed information about an object.
 Mostly used to troubleshoot issues.
 `kubectl logs <pod-name>` | Get the logs out of a specific pod.
 Add `-f` to follow the logs.
 `kubectl apply -f <manifest file>` | Apply the manifest file to add a resource to your k8s cluster.
 `kubectl edit <object>` | Open the in-cluster manifest that holds the configuration of your object in your default editor.
 Save and close the editor when you're finished.
 Update your environment variable `EDITOR` to point to your editor of choice.
 IE `export EDITOR='atom -nw'`
+`kubectl delete <object>` | Remove a resource from your cluster.
+When used against a pod it will immediately be replaced thanks to the ReplicaSet/Deployment.